-DISADVANTAGED THREE YEAR STRATEGY

-OUR MISSION & BELIEFS
+DISAD VAN TAGED THREE YEAR STRATEGY OUR MISSION & BELIEFS

 Our intention for our pupil premium spend is simple.
 Our students, regardless of socio-economic background, should all progress equally.
 The life chances of those with disadvantaged financial backgrounds should be equal to those that do not have that challenge.
 Our unequivocal drive towards equality of experience, enrichment opportunities and exam outcomes for all is at the heart of our academy.
 We believe that what happens in our classrooms in every period of every academy day is what makes the difference.
 As such we use our PP funding to provide a wide programme of support so that learning opportunities can be accessed without question or excuse.
-After all, a fabulous set of exam results held in the hand of a smiling, happy, confident student is what will open doors for the rest of their lives.
+After all, higher attainment creates life chances and life choices.